AlessioCoser/alessiocoser.github.io/_drafts/why-i-avoid-orms.md

    - it doesn't return a domain's object (Employee it's an ORM entity)
    - it extends a specific JPARepository interface

-#### A plain implementation (No-ORM)
+#### A plain implementation without ORM
-Without ORMs, I would write a code like this (I skipped the repository implementation here because it doesn't matter for the example):
+I skipped the repository implementation here because it doesn't matter for the example:
 ```kotlin
 data class Employee(
     val firstName: String,